Studies Completed

 • ALIC4E – (Antivirals for influenza like illness?
 An RCT of clinical and cost effectiveness in primary care)

-• Garfield – An international study taking place in 55 different countries aiming to identify the best treatment for patients with newly diagnosed atrial fibrillation.
-It only involves an initial sign up appointment.
-The rest of the study is observational over the following 2 years.
+• Garfield– An international study taking place in 55 different countries aiming to identify the best treatment for patients with newly diagnosed atrial fibrillation.

 • AUDIT (Alcohol Use Disorder Identification Test) – a study looking at ways of helping young adults lead healthier lifestyles and cut down on alcohol.